-By April 2020, the drag performers of mid-Missouri found themselves once again looking for a new home when Yin Yang, Columbia’s sole LGBTQ-dedicated bar that regularly hosted drag shows, closed.
+By April 2020, the drag performers of mid-Missouri found themselves once again looking for a new home when Yin Yang, Columbia’s sole LGBTQ bar that regularly stages drag shows, closed.
 Seven friends, all drag show regulars, banded together to birth Nclusion Plus.

-Venus O’Hara, who has been performing for ten years, was asked by the founders to become a performer for their new group.
+The founders asked Venus O’Hara, who has been performing for 10 years, to perform for their new group.

-“It felt heartwarming to me because I had never been reached out to by other gay men before in a friendship way,” said O’Hara.
+“It felt heartwarming to me because I had never been reached out to by other gay men before in a friendship way,” O’Hara said.
 “It meant a lot because I felt like they wanted me to be a part of their lives.”

 The new business hopes to side-step the traditional obstacles facing most small businesses by relying on a member subscription, providing LGBTQ resources for all ages and forgoing a permanent location.

-They are looking to serve the LGBTQ community in a fresh new way that is “member-owned, run, organized and centric,” said Brandon Banks, one of the co-founders of Nclusion Plus.
+They are looking to serve the LGBTQ community in a fresh new way that is “member-owned, run, organized and centric,” said Brandon Banks, one of the Nclusion Plus co-founders.